sigsum/sigsum/doc/design.md

 the signed checksum's data is ready for distribution with proofs of public logging.
 A sigsum log does not help the signer with any data distribution.

-Verifiers use the signer's data if it is accompanied by proofs of public logging.
+End-users use the signer's data if it is accompanied by proofs of public logging.
 Monitors look for signed checksums and data that correspond to public keys that they are aware of.
 Any falsifiable claim that a signer makes about their key-usage can now be verified because no signing operation goes unnoticed.

-Verifiers and monitors can be convinced that public logging happened without additional outbound network connections if a threshold of witnesses followed a cosigning protocol.
+End-users and monitors can be convinced that public logging happened without additional outbound network connections if a threshold of witnesses followed a cosigning protocol.
 More detail is provided in Section 3.2.3.